chtz/simplerubysteps/README.md

 ### TODOs

-* Custom IAM policies per Lambda task
+* Custom IAM policies per Lambda task (e.g. to allow a task to send a message to an SQS queue)
 * Workflow action unit test support
+* Better error handling and reporting
 * ...

 ## Contributing